photos: Megan Auer.

 While babysitting in the strip club, strippers develop various skills applicable in multiple industries.
 “We get so many skills out of our jobs, but we can’t put them on a CV,” says Chiqui.
 She says that although she’s a stripper, she’s also a salesperson, marketer, event organizer, and does her own taxes.
 “And that’s still not enough for society to take you seriously and give you a contract for an apartment.”
 Despite the myriad of skills that stripping trains, it’s still not viewed as legitimate work.

-Although the BSC girls agree that stripping trains multiple skills that are applicable outside the club, they mention that viewing stripping as “just a phase” is a dangerous misconception, as it perpetuates the idea that sex work is not a valid choice.
+Although the collective agrees that stripping trains multiple skills that are applicable outside the club, they mention that viewing stripping as “just a phase” is a dangerous misconception, as it perpetuates the idea that sex work is not a valid choice.
 “Some people dedicate their lives to stripping,” says Mia while Chiqui laughs.
 “We want to reinforce that it doesn’t make a difference if it’s just a phase or if you do it on the side with any other occupation or studies.
 We want to show that sex work is valid by itself.”
 The group expresses frustration that many people only accept stripping and other forms of sex work if they are temporary.

 When asked how people can support their collective and other sex workers in Berlin, BSC offered several options ranging from donations to simply changing the way you think and speak.
 They encouraged everyone to subscribe to their Patreon for exclusive content and attend their events to directly support the collective.